ahratul/Predicting-Wage-of-Players-And-the-nations/README.md

-# RPredicting wage of player
+# Predicting wage of player